-I fibbed, but only a little.
-No more than the Brits did in the 1960s and 1970s, when half the designs from BMC or British Leyland were given little more than new badges and sold across the company under multiple brands.
-(Brands that are mostly now dead, incidentally.)
+I fibbed.
+But no more than the Brits did in the 1960s and 1970s, when half the designs from BMC or British Leyland were rebadged and sold across the company under multiple brands.
+Brands that are mostly now dead, incidentally.

 “It’s a Jaguar, sir.”

-He placed a card next to my keyboard, shaking his head, disgusted.
+He placed a card next to my keyboard, shaking his head in disgust.

 “They all look that cheap inside?
 What on earth were they thinking?”

 I set the floor mats on the counter, where they landed with a thud.
-Those mats were special-order, fluffy as shag carpet and heavy.
+Those mats were special-order, heavy and fluffy as shag carpet.
 They felt like they came from somewhere specific.
 The sales guys always told customers they were built for bare feet.

 “I’ll tell you what they were thinking,” he said.
 “Nothing.”